Steadforce/java-sudoku-solver/readme.md

 ## Data Structure

-The data used by the solver is represented in class `SudokuBoard`.
+The data used by the solver is represented in the class `SudokuBoard`.
 One field to put a number is called a square.
 Squares are referenced using a string which is composed from its row (letters A-I) and column (numbers 1-9).
-These square indices are provided by the constant `Collection<String> SQUARE_INDICES`.
+These square indices are provided by the field `Collection<String> squareIndices`.

 ```
  A1 A2 A3| A4 A5 A6| A7 A8 A9